CorentinLancien/Dystopia/README.md

 - Spring Data Jpa
 - MySql Driver

 Install vuetify using VUEJS

-Command to run vue server :
-- Open a new terminal -
-- cd {path/to/my/vue/app}
-- then start the serveur with the following command : npm run serve
+- npm install --global @vue/cli

 Command to run Spring server :
 - Open a new terminal -
 - Go manually to src/main/java/com/dystopia/DystopiaApplication.java
 - Make sure that java is running at the bottom-right of VS code
 - Then click on debug/run over the main method

+Command to run vue server :
+- Open a new terminal -
+- cd {path/to/my/vue/app}
+- then start the serveur with the following command : npm run serve

+le port 8081 pour acceder à l'application

+le port 8080 pour accès API et BDD